Video: Watch this demo

 - Turn the power supply to standby.

-- Touch the screwdriver to both terminals of the capacitor and watch the large spark.
-Make sure you are holding the insulated part of the screwdriver.
+- While holding the insulated handle, touch the screwdriver to both terminals of the capacitor and watch the large spark.

 - When finished, turn the power supply off and discharge the capacitor for safety.